ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Somewhat after that moment, while the HR person and the CEO were the only two people on the screen, the CEO, in a planned statement, reminded everyone of the company motto.
 That's to say I do not think he really thought of the motto in the context of audio surveilling an employee into a bogus federal investigation, but, he said what he said when he said something like:

-> "When it comes to our employees at Weber-Aufderhar, we strive to live by the golden rule."
+> "When it comes to our employees at Runolfsdottir Group, we strive to live by the golden rule."

 Near immediately, and in the hope that the audio transcription picked up my sudden falsetto, I responded directly: